How to Negotiate Salary for Your Next Career Move

 Be confident & concise

-Remain flexible
+Stay flexible

 Practice active listening

-Your network is important | Contact friends and acquaintances who have been in similar positions or connect with professionally-oriented networks and brainstorming with members within professional organizations. |
+Your Network is Important | Contact friends and acquaintances who have been in similar positions or reach out to networking networks for professionals as well doing brainstorming members within professional organizations. |

-Be confident & concise | Be clear about your experience as well as your achievements and expectations.
-Highlight Tangible Results. |
+Be confident & concise | Speak clearly about your experiences, achievements and job expectations.
+Use tangible results to highlight your achievements. |

-Remain flexible | Consider alternative incentives such as the performance-based bonuses instead of Base salary (?).
-Make sure to remain professional throughout the negotiation process. |
+Keep your mind open | Ask about alternative incentives like bonuses based on performance instead of Base salary. (?).
+Make sure to remain professional during the negotiation. |

-Practice active listening | Listening is equally important as communicating in these kinds of conversations.
-You can take the lessons you’ve learned from these conversations and incorporate them into future conversations you’ll probably be involved in. |
+Practice active listening | Listening is equally important in these types of conversations.
+Learn from these conversations and incorporate them into future discussions you’ll likely be involved in. |

 Frequently asked questions

-What if I am happy with the offer without negotiating?
+What happens if I am completely satisfied with the offer without negotiating?